-To begin, we raised the handpiece, installed a Petri dish with its center immediately below the needle, and then lowered the handpiece to the desired separation d.
-At this time the plasma impinged on the center of the dish, which was not inoculated.
+To begin, we raised the handset, installed a Petri dish with its center immediately below the needle, and then lowered the handset to the desired separation d.
+At this time the plasma

 Next, we began plasma treatment by positioning the Petri dish so that the plasma impinged on a desired spot in the inoculated portion of the dish.
 At the end of the exposure time, we moved the dish to treat another spot.
 We repeated this step to treat a total of five spots on the dish, as shown in Fig. 2.